Help us improve your experience.

 Match Criteria

 Match criteria for the policy.
 You can select labels, sites, or site groups from the available list.
-Click the + icon to display the list.
-If you have created policy labels, the Juniper Mist portal displays the detail in the drop-down menu.
+Click the + icon to display the drop-down list.

 Policy